isomerpages/moe-deyisec/_key-programmes/Learning for Life Programme.md

 variant: tiptap
 ---
 <p><strong><em>NURTURING CONFIDENT COMMUNICATORS AND GRACIOUS CITIZENS THROUGH THE ARTS</em></strong>
-<br>At Deyi, Arts Education is an integral part of our students’ holistic
+<br>At Deyi, Arts Education is integral to our students' holistic development.
-development.
-With our mission “Arts Alive - Live, Work, Learn and Play with the Arts”, we seek to create a vibrant arts culture through programmes that will provide our students with opportunities to discover their interests and talents.
-It also aims to nurture our students’ character and groom them into gracious citizens of tomorrow while helping them develop their passion for the Arts.</p>
+Guided by our mission, <em>“Arts Alive – Live, Work, Learn, and Play with the Arts”</em>, we cultivate a vibrant arts culture that inspires students to discover their talents and passions.
+Our programmes instill a love for the Arts while building character and shaping students into gracious citizens of tomorrow.</p>
-<p>Arts Education is the focus of Deyi’s Learning for Life Programme (LLP).
-Through the LLP, we cultivate a school experience that develops an appreciation of and expertise in the arts.
-To support the creative dreams of our students, we provide opportunities for them to showcase their diverse talents.
-This includes our Drama-in-Curriculum (DIC) for lower secondary students, Arts enrichment programmes, Arts Ambassador Programme and performance platforms such as Deyi’s Arts Fiesta, Arts Hour and Deyi’s got Talent.</p>
-<p><strong>Arts Fiesta</strong>
-<br>At Deyi, we firmly embrace the belief that the arts serve as a vital medium
-of expression.
-In our commitment to nurturing creativity, this year witnessed a dynamic exploration of diverse platforms during our biennial event - Arts Fiesta.
-Our students, brimming with talent, took center stage, captivating audiences through enthralling live performances presented by our esteemed Deyi Band, Movement and Dance, Drama Club, Choir, Art Club, and National Cadet Corps.</p>
-<p>Arts Fiesta not only served as a stage for our students to exhibit their
-remarkable talents but also became a testament to the profound impact of the arts on our lives.
-Amidst the celebratory atmosphere, the event served as a poignant reminder of how the arts, in their myriad forms, possess the unique ability to enrich and elevate our experiences.</p>
+<p>Through immersive experiences like Drama and Dance Programme, the Arts
+Ambassador Programme, Aesthetic Assemblies, workshops, learning journeys, and talent development platforms such as <em>Deyi’s Got Talent!</em> and <em>Open Mic</em>, we promote both artistic appreciation and expertise.
+These opportunities empower students to build confidence, unleash their creative potential, celebrate their diverse talents, and pursue their artistic dreams.</p>
+<p><strong>Arts Fiesta Concert, 25 April 2025</strong>
+<br>Deyi’s Arts Fiesta 2025 celebrated the school’s 45th Anniversary with
+the theme <strong><em>“</em></strong><em>PULSE</em><strong><em>”,</em></strong> showcasing the arts as a powerful medium of expression.
+The concert highlighted how our Performing Arts students channel their emotions, creativity, and lived experiences into a collective heartbeat on stage.</p>
+<p>Audiences were treated to captivating performances by the Deyi Band, Movement
+and Dance, Drama Club, Choir, Art Club, and National Cadet Corps.
+Beyond displaying talent, the concert reaffirmed the transformative impact of the arts, how they energise, inspire, and enrich our shared experiences.
+The evening was filled with vibrant and passion, as our students brought the stage to life with their electrifying pulse.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>